jcatapang/deepdrugsearch/index.md

 ## Software Features

-Deep Drug Search has three main components:
+Deep Drug Search has four main components:
 1. Ligand generation
 2. Ligand-protein docking
 3. ADMET+
+4. Molecular viewer

-All three modules require a stable internet connection since the license is checked every time to avoid unauthorized use of the software.
+The first three modules require a stable internet connection since the license is checked every time to avoid unauthorized use of the software.

 ### Ligand generation